-The Industrial Systems Technology Pathway is designed to provide students with entry-level competencies in DC/AC electricity,
+The Industrial Systems Technology Pathway is designed to provide students with entry-level competencies in DC/AC electricity, hydraulics/pneumatics, electro-pneumatic components and work place safety.

 Upon completion of the pathway, students will be awarded a Certificate in Industrial Systems Technology from RCC.